PureKrome/PushIt/README.md

 - _P/P_ means package/publish...
 - _file.ps_ is the name of the script that was downloaded.
 The default name is `NuGet Package and Package.ps1` but that's pretty long/verbose for this help/FAQ so we'll shorten it, here :)

-Scenario: I'm creating a NuGet package so I need to do heaps of testing before I publish it up to the interwebs.
+**Scenario**: I'm creating a NuGet package so I need to do heaps of testing before I publish it up to the interwebs.
-Answer: P/P locally to some folder and then use Visual Studio to use that folder as a NuGet repository!
+**Answer**: P/P locally to some folder and then use Visual Studio to use that folder as a NuGet repository!
 - `& '.\file.ps1' -nuget c:\temp\nuget.exe -destination c:\temp\nugets -version 0.1-alpha`

-Scenario: I'm still doing some localhost development (so the packages shouldn't go up to the interwebs) but my nuspecs are now in a _different_ folder (no .. don't ask why... just accept this)
+**Scenario**: I'm still doing some localhost development (so the packages shouldn't go up to the interwebs) but my nuspecs are now in a _different_ folder (no .. don't ask why... just accept this)
-Answer: Same answer as above but define the source directory
+**Answer**: Same answer as above but define the source directory
 - `& '.\file.ps1' -nuget c:\temp\nuget.exe -destination c:\temp\nugets -source ..\anotherFolder\turtles\all\the\way\down -version 0.1-alpha`

-Scenario: Ok, so far so good.
+**Scenario**: Ok, so far so good.
 I'm ready to test stuff.
 But ...
 I want to push it up to MyGet (not the official NuGet and yes, I know that there's the `-pre` option but I'm not using that, yet).
-Answer: Sure can.
+**Answer**: Sure can.
 You'll need to get your MyGet feed Url -and- ApiKey.
 Once you have that ...
 - `& '.\file.ps1' -nuget c:\temp\nuget.exe -destination c:\temp\nugets -feedSource https://www.myget.org/F/<BlahBlahBlah>/api/v2 -apiKey ABCD-EFG...`

-Scenario: Push It!!
+**Scenario**: Push It!!
 Time to go live, peeps!
 Show me the money! (read: Lets publish this to the official servers @ NuGet.org)
-Answer: Time for the money-shot.
+**Answer**: Time for the money-shot.
 - `& '.\file.ps1' -nuget c:\temp\nuget.exe -destination c:\temp\nugets -apiKey ABCD-EFG...`